You Are Here: Scientists Unveil Precise Map Of More Than A Billion Stars

 "This is a very big deal.
 I've been working on trying to understand the Milky Way and the formation of the Milky Way for a large fraction of my scientific career, and the amount of information this is revealing in some sense is thousands or even hundreds of thousands of times larger than any amount of information we've had previously," said David Hogg, an astrophysicist at New York University and the Flatiron Institute.
 "We're really talking about an immense change to our knowledge about the Milky Way."

 The Gaia spacecraft launched in 2013 and is orbiting our sun, about a million miles away from Earth.
-Although it's surveyed a huge number of stars, Gaia is charting only about 1 percent of what's out there.
+Although it has surveyed a huge number of stars, Gaia is charting only about 1 percent of what is out there.
 The Milky Way contains around 100 billion stars

 For 7 million stars, Gaia even has measurements showing their velocity as they move toward or away from the spacecraft.
-"This is just a fantastic new addition," said Anthony Brown of Leiden University, with the Gaia Data Processing and Analysis Consortium.
+"This is just a fantastic new addition," said Anthony Brown of the Netherlands' Leiden University, with the Gaia Data Processing and Analysis Consortium.

-In 2016, Gaia released some initial results, but that was just a tease compared with today's massive data dump.
+In 2016, Gaia released some initial results but that was just a tease compared with Wednesday's massive data dump.
 Astronomers around the world have been planning how to attack it for months, knowing that discoveries are just waiting in there for the taking.

-"Enjoy it," Antonella Vallenari, another member of the consortium from the Astronomical Observatory of Padua, said at a news conference as she announced that the data was becoming available.
+"Enjoy it," Antonella Vallenari, another member of the consortium from the Astronomical Observatory of Padua in Italy, said at a news conference as she announced that the data was becoming available.

 The European team presented new images of our galaxy based on some initial analyses of the data, along with little movies that simulated what it would be like to fly through the stars.
 "It's not fake, it's real measurements," Brown said.
 "We know exactly where the stars are."